Why is TOEFL better than IELTS?

 1. Superior Scoring Precision and Unbiased Evaluation

 The TOEFL is scored on (0-120) points, whereas the IELTS band score is between 1 and 9.
-The TOEFL scores for each section are (0-30); thus, applicants get a snapshot of their performance based on the score they get for each section.
-IELTS scores each section on a 1 to 9 band scale and then averages the scores for each section into one consolidated score.
+The TOEFL scores for each section are (0-30).
+IELTS scores each section on a 1 to 9 band scale and then averages the scores for each section into one score.

 How Are TOEFL and IELTS Scores Calculated?

-The TOEFL scoring process is superior to that of IELTS.
+TOEFL scoring process is superior to that of IELTS.
 The reason is that TOEFL scoring uses a combination of AI and multiple human raters to score the Speaking and Writing sections.
-There are around 3-4 expert examiners who assess these sections along with AI algorithms to maintain consistency in evaluation.
+There are around 3 to 4 expert examiners who assess these sections along with AI algorithms to maintain consistency in evaluation.

 In contrast, IELTS Speaking and Writing sections are scored by a single examiner using detailed criteria and areas of assessment.
-IELTS relies more on the examiner’s judgment in the moment, and while IELTS examiners are well-trained, this one-on-one assessment can introduce subjective factors.
-For instance, subtle biases (even unconscious) or the examiner’s mood can “make or break your score,”
+IELTS relies more on the examiner’s judgment in the moment, and while IELTS examiners are well-trained, there can be subjective factors.

 Thus, TOEFL is better for a more standardised and impartial evaluation than IELTS.